eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 ```
 $ cat eanylin.com.zone
 $TTL 8h
-@ IN SOA helper.eanylin.com. root.eanylin.com. (
+@ IN SOA bastion.eanylin.com. root.eanylin.com. (
                           2022070601 ; serial number
                           1d         ; refresh period
                           3h         ; retry period
                           3d         ; expire time
                           3h )       ; minimum TTL

-                      IN NS   helper.eanylin.com.
+                      IN NS   bastion.eanylin.com.

-helper                IN A    192.168.100.50
+bastion                IN A    192.168.100.50
 api.hub               IN A    192.168.100.20
 *.apps.hub            IN A    192.168.100.21
 master-0.hub          IN A    192.168.100.22